Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

 6. Click **Next: Select Project Type** and select **Agentic AI**.
 7. Click **Next**.

-To complete the creation of your Project, create your first LLM-powered AI Agent.

 ## Create an AI Agent

 To create your first LLM-powered AI Agent, follow these steps: